8 Cleaning Products You Should Never Mix

 Cleaning days are hard enough.
 Make sure you avoid these mixtures to prevent accidents or other harm.

-Combining these two household cleaning products can create toxic chloramine vapors.
-If you inhale these vapors it can cause respiratory problems and throat burns.
+“Never mix bleach and ammonia cleaners.
+This creates gases called chloramines, which can quickly cause eye, nose and throat irritation, and even death,” says Jason Marshall, laboratory director of the Toxics Use Reduction Institute at UMass Lowell.
+“When using bleach diluted with water, wear rubber gloves and eye protection.
+Open windows and turn on vents to dissipate the toxic fumes.”
 Make sure to read the labels on your cleaning products before you mix them to prevent any accidents.
 For example, Windex typically has ammonia in it, and some brands of pipe cleaner, such as Drano, have bleach in them.
-Here are some other smart ways to use bleach.
+Here are some smart ways to use bleach.

-Combining hydrogen peroxide and vinegar creates peracetic acid or corrosive acid.
-It can create an irritant that, in high concentrations, can harm the skin, eyes, throat, nose, and lungs.
+Combining hydrogen peroxide and vinegar creates peracetic acid.
+It can create an irritant that, in high concentrations, can harm the skin, eyes, throat, nose, and lungs, says Marshall.
 These two products can be used on the same surface (making certain the area dries in between applications), but they can’t be mixed together in the same container.
-Here are 17 unusual uses for hydrogen peroxide.
+These are the cleaning products that professional house cleaners always buy.